Graham McCamley: Retirement

 In 2012, McCamley indicated that he was planning to retire to Yeppoon, Queensland after 65 years in the beef industry.

 He said he had decided to sell one of his cattle stations, "Glenprairie" in three separate title as it wasn't viable to keep the property in the family due to his grandsons being interested in other careers away from the beef industry.
-He also said that he'd been battling cancer, but was now in good health.
+McCamley also said at the time that he'd been battling cancer but was now in good health.

 However, in December 2013, McCamley said he was still living in a campervan on "Tanderra", one of his former properties that had been sold at auction in June 2013.
 He said although it was the smallest of all his former properties, he was very happy living in the campervan, still using his desk and part of the new owner's house.

-Despite being retired, McCamley is continuing to show an interest in the agricultural sector, particularly in Central Queensland.
+Despite being retired, McCamley continued to show an interest in the agricultural sector, particularly in Central Queensland.
 In August 2014, he publicly supported a proposal put forward by Rockhampton businessman Dominic Doblo to build a 10,000GL dam at The Gap on the Fitzroy River.
 McCamley said he no longer had any personal interest in wanting the dam to be constructed, but considered it to be critical for the growth of Rockhampton, the Capricorn Coast and Gladstone.

 In 2018, McCamley published his memoir entitled Roads in the Sky.
 The first copy of the book was framed, signed and auctioned with local businesswoman Karla McPhail being the successful bidder who purchased the book for $8000.
 McCamley also donated four copies of the book to Rockhampton Regional Council's local libraries in 2019 for resident to borrow.
 Local newspaper CQ Today published 37 excerpts from the book throughout 2021.